nsrr/sleepdata.org/README.md

 In order to make full use of the `mini_magick` gem, the underlying ImageMagick library and binaries needs to be compiled.

-The following instructions are specific to CentOS and Mac OS X systems.
+The following instructions are specific to CentOS and macOS systems.

 ### Installing JPEG and PNG libraries